hosseinkhoshnevis94/Dream-house-app/README.md

 - **UI/UX**:
   - [NProgress](https://ricostacruz.com/nprogress/) - A slim progress bar at the top of the page to indicate page loading.

-## Demo

-You can see a live demo of the project at https://real-state-app-five.vercel.app.

 ## Features